ethereum/cryptography-research-website/src/bounties-data-source/legendre-prf/smart-contract-instructions.md

+---
-# Legendre PRF bounty smart contract instructions
+title: 'Legendre PRF bounty smart contract instructions'
+description: 'Bounties on breaking the Legendre PRF.'
+---

 If you have found the solution on one of our bounties on [Legendre instances](/bounties/legendre-prf/concrete-instance-bounties), here is how you can claim your bounty.